ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 There's no doubt she's my kid.

 Re-watching _Mary Poppins_ now as an adult with a more fully-formed brain, is quite the surreal experience.
 I'm amazed at some of the more abstract--and even bleak--plot points that had just gone over my head as a kid.
-Go back and watch it again, it's kind of a <a href="https://www.buzzfeed.com/leonoraepstein/mary-poppins-is-actually-an-extremely-messed-up-movie?utm_term=.relMK4KBG6#.au6qv1vMGZ" target=blank">messed up movie</a>.
+Go back and watch it again, it's kind of a <a href="https://www.buzzfeed.com/leonoraepstein/mary-poppins-is-actually-an-extremely-messed-up-movie?utm_term=.relMK4KBG6#.au6qv1vMGZ" target="blank">messed up movie</a>.
 There are long stretches of itthat are strangely melancholic and gloomy.
 The ascetic is dominated by gray and the weather is mostly stormy for the majority of the film.
 I know it was the 60's, but that's still quite odd for a children-focused film.
 And a Disney one at that.

 The entire bit near the end where the kids accompany their father to the bank is particularly bleak.
 I remember it scaring me as a child.
 The bird woman.
 The tall arching buildings.
 The back alleys with Cockney's poking out here and there.
 The whole sequence winds up culminating in Bert's aforementioned monologue, as the children begin to see their rigid father in a whole, new light.